Salma Sultana: Career

-After completing graduation, Sultana started his career as a veterinary officer in a community-based veterinary foundation.
+After completing graduation, Sultana started her career as a veterinary officer in a community-based veterinary foundation under Bangladesh Agricultural University.
 While working at the foundation, she realized that there was a significant gap between the availability and the demand for animal healthcare in rural areas.
-She observed that farmers, whose livelihoods are heavily dependent on their livestock could not afford proper treatment, and thus they sometimes resorted to untrained doctors or treating the animals on their own.
-Malpractice of quack doctors, farmer's unawareness, growing AMR, and unemployment, these were made her think and motivated to work for the country in the livestock sector.
+She observed that farmers, whose livelihoods are heavily dependent on their livestock, could not afford proper treatment, and thus they sometimes resorted to untrained doctors or treating the animals on their own.
+Malpractice of quack doctors, farmer's unawareness, growing AMR, and unemployment, motivated her work for the country in the livestock sector.

 In 2014, after she completed her post-graduate education, she created Model Livestock Institute.
-In the same year, she also started an outdoor veterinary hospital named Model Livestock Institute Veterinary Hospital, which is engaged with various treatments and services for domestic animals, pet animals, and birds.
+In the same year, she also started an outdoor veterinary hospital named Model Livestock Institute Veterinary Hospital, which is engaged with various treatments and services for domestic animals, pets, and birds.
 It has a small laboratory for facilitating evidence-based health services.
 In 2018, the Hospital developed VetSheba, a call center and online service that farmers can use to speak directly to a doctor or expert consultant and be referred to receive a check-up from a livestock health service provider in their area.

 Sultana created an NGO named Model Livestock Advancement Foundation (MLAF) in 2015.
 It is a nonprofit organization for animal healthcare, technical education, and research-based organization in Bangladesh.
 This focuses on women empowerment, youth employment, food security and safety, one health approach, antimicrobial resistance control, herd health improvement, and animal welfare.
 She created two projects during the COVID-19 pandemic situation.
 One was providing animal feed to the farmers and the other providing fresh farm food (meat, milk, and egg) to the customers which is tested in the lab by the name of “Safe and Green Bazaar”.